dolphindb/DolphinDBPlugin/kafka/README.md

 #### 3.2.1 Initialization

 ##### Syntax

 ```shell
 kafka::producer(config);
 ```

 ##### Arguments

 'config' is a dictionary indicating the Kafka producer configuration, whose key is a string and value is a string or a boolean.
-Please refer to [https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for more information about Kafka configuration.
+Please refer to [https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) for more about Kafka configuration.

 ##### Details